Bangladesh ex-PM Hasina charged with ‘systematic attack’ as trial opens

 The United Nations says nearly 1,400 Bangladeshis were killed between July and August 2024 when Hasina’s government launched a brutal campaign to silence the protesters.
 Bangladesh has charged her with crimes against humanity over the killings.

-Hasina, 77 – who remains in self-imposed exile in neighbouring India, her old ally – has rejected the charges as politically motivated.
+Hasina – who remains in self-imposed exile in neighbouring India, her old ally – has rejected the charges as politically motivated.

 She fled by helicopter to New Delhi in August last year after the nationwide protests ended her “autocratic” 15-year rule marked by allegations of repeated human rights violations, including attacks, imprisonment, and even targeted killings of opposition figures, dissenters, and critics.